A PERMANENT APPLIANCE THAT REPLACES MISSING TEETHS

 Dental Bridges Warrnambool

+Dental bridges are false teeth that act as an alternative to implants.
 They replace one or more missing teeth with false teeth that are anchored by surrounding teeth, thus creating a ‘bridge’.

-Each false tooth is called a pontic and is either connected to another false tooth, or to a crown that connects to a real neighbouring tooth.
+Each false tooth is called a pontic and is either connected to another false tooth or to a crown that connects to a real neighbouring tooth.

 Why Should I Get Dental Bridges?